 Select an area in your landscape that receives the most sun, away from shading forest trees or cliffs.
 If you only have a north-facing area, growing vegetables is probably not in the cards for you.
 Choose seeds with the shortest day to maturity numbers.
 This includes things like most leafy greens and root veggies.
 Beets and turnip greens are also good choices for early-season greens.
 If you mulch them well and an early freeze hits, potatoes can be grown in your mountain garden.

 Veggies like tomatoes, squash, peppers, and green beans are riskier choices.
 If you jumpstart the growing process by starting the seeds indoors, you give them a better chance.
 Transplant them early if need be into a cold frame or in raised beds.
 Protect these delicate transplants throughout the growing season.
 Also, choose the shortest “days to harvest” when choosing high altitude vegetables.

-Vegetable gardens in mountainous areas does require more patience, knowledge, and adaptability than in the lowlands.
+Vegetable gardens in mountainous areas do require more patience, knowledge, and adaptability than in the lowlands.
 Start seeds indoors, protect plants (especially at the start and end of the growing season), and select cultivars with short harvest dates and growing seasons.
-Be realistic about what can and cannot grow in a high-altitude vegetable garden.
+Be realistic about what can and cannot grow in a high altitude vegetable garden.